 These portfolios invest in short-term municipal money market securities that are often exempt from some federal and state taxes.
 These funds provide current income and aim to preserve capital.
-These funds do not designate themselves as Prime in form N-MFP and transact at a fixed net asset value.
+These funds do not designate themselves as Prime in Form N-MFP.